incaudio/content-ops-starter/content/pages/index.md

     items:
       - title: Alex Rustom
         tagline: EDM producer
-        subtitle: This is the item subtitle
+        subtitle: The power of difference
         text: |
           Follow the tutorial to build your first Netlify Create site.
         image: